AmayaHena/LibParse/README.md

 ![](https://github.com/AmayaHena/Nyx/blob/master/images/example_code.gif)

 ---

-Nyx contains :

-- fileManager (Gestion & Parsing of File(s))
-- formatParser (Parsing of JSON & XML)
-- typeConv (Stupid conversion, usefull for parsing)

----

-To build the project, cmake is required.
+To build the project, CMake is required.

 You can use the script :
 ```